AnkurSheel/bookland/Bookland/input/posts/2019/2019-02-27-to-pixar-and-beyond/index.md

 ## Key Quote

 > There is nothing you can do about where the pieces are.
-It's only your next move that matters.
+It's only your next move that matters

 ## Key Takeaways